1800dinky/ccminer-UI-verus-/README.md

 ## 🛠️ Usage

 1. **Download the 📦 `ccminerUI.exe` File:**
-   Get your hands on the latest release of the Crypto Mining Dashboard by downloading the `mining_ui.exe` file from the Releases section of this repository.
+   Get your hands on the latest release of the Crypto Mining Dashboard by downloading the `ccminerUI.exe` file from the Releases section of this repository.

 2. **Place it Alongside Your 🛠️ `ccminer.exe` Client:**
    Move the `ccminerUI.exe` file to the same directory as your trusty `ccminer.exe` client.
 They'll make the perfect team!